 With this in mind, the Standard of Conduct imperative—which prohibits drinking, gambling, and smoking on the Biola campus, at Biola-affiliated functions, or when representing Biola—extends to the following:

 - Off-campus university office building and residence housing sites

 - When formally or informally representing Biola at meetings, dinners, seminars, conferences, athletic/academic competitions, or other functions where the participation of the employee stems from his/her employment at Biola

 - Department parties, dinners, picnics, or other social gatherings where participants are primarily drawn together by nature of their relationship to Biola

 - During breaks in the workday, including meal breaks

-- During Biola school terms, during which an employee is enrolled as a student
+- During Biola school terms, during which an employee is enrolled as an undergraduate student

 The Christian walk requires discernment and self-discipline.
 This applies on a daily basis to numerous personal choices beyond those mentioned above.
 An example would be in the area of entertainment: biblically-moral discernment must be exercised in the selection of movies, television programs, live entertainment, printed material, Internet sites, and all other forms of electronic media.
 As models of the Christian life, we must demonstrate Christ-like behavior in all areas of our lives.